Gepardec/vagrant-docker/README.md

 # vagrant-docker

 We love to container.
 To get started with container is easy.
 Almost any OS for your workstation now supports docker.
 Just install it and you can get started.
 But for a training / test environment it is best if everybody uses the exact same setup.
 The goal is to have a common environment in which we can work and fix errors once if they occur, not on a per participant basis.
-As a logical consequencee we have put docker into a CentOS 7 based VM that can easily be managed via vagrant.
+As a logical consequencee we have put docker into a centos 7 based VM that can easily be managed via vagrant.

 ## Preflight

 You can run our container training environment on your workstation once you have

 * [Vagrant](https://www.vagrantup.com/intro/getting-started/install.html)
-* [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or Hyper-V for Windows
+* [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or hyper-v for windows

 installed and downloaded this git repo.

 ## Quickstart

-To bootstrap the CentOS 7 VM with docker simply run.
+To bootstrap a centos 7 vm with docker installed simply run

 ```
 vagrant up